tommasomarzi/Competitive-Lotka-Volterra/README.md

 ```bash
 make model -s
 ```
 Once the simulation has been performed, the output files of the two models can be found in the folder with the parameters chosen in setup.h.
-If you want to run the plots directly from those files, type:
+If the variable ENABLE_PLOT has not been set to true, you can realize the plots from those files once the simulation is finished by typing:
 ```bash
 /usr/bin/python3 utilities/plotter.py
 ```